-To understand how this works, let me compare two alternatives: A sole proprietor making $90,000 a year and an S corporation making $90,000 a year.
+To understand how this works, let's compare two alternatives: A sole proprietor making $100,000 a year and an S corporation making $100,000 a year.

 Of course, the taxes that a sole proprietor pays depend on his or her filing status, itemized deductions and family size, but typically such a person might pay about $12,000 in federal income taxes.
 The person might also pay another chunk in state income taxes.

 In addition to these income taxes, the proprietor also pays a 15.3% self-employment tax on most of the $100,000 of business profits.
 Roughly, this self-employment tax (which is equivalent to Social Security and Medicare tax) equals $13,000.

 Things work differently when a business has made the Subchapter S election, however.

 To make calculations easy, assume it is owned by a single shareholder.